precice/precice.github.io/content/docs/running/running-output-files.md

 ```

 In the end, you need to recompile preCICE to apply the change.

+## precice-profiling/*

+Recorded events of all participants and ranks.
+See page on [performance analysis](tooling-performance-analysis.html) for more information.

+These files have the format `PARTICIPANT-RANK-N.txt`.
+By default, they are stored in a `precice-profiling/` directory,
+in the working directory of each participant.
+The respective performance analysis tools produce intermediate and result files as well.

 ## Exports

 If [exports](configuration-export.html) are defined, preCICE writes such files in the directory of the participant that defines them,